clumens/radiod/README.md

 rotctld.
 Use `rigctld -l` and `rotctld -l` to figure out which matches your device.

-* The port number to use, or a dash if the default.
-If you only have one radio or one rotor hooked up, you can just use a dash.
+* The port number to use, or nothing if the default.
+If you only have one radio or one rotor hooked up, you can leave this column blank.
 Once multiple are attached and could be present at the same time, you will need to specify this.  rigctld suggests using even ports starting with 4532, and rotctld suggests using odd ports starting with 4533.
 Remember this number for later.

 You'll also need to configure whatever loggers or digital mode programs or other radio software you use to talk to rigctld instead of using the device directly.